anordin95/run-llama-locally/README.md

 I want to peel back the layers of the onion and other gluey-mess to gain insight into these models.

-There are other popular ways to invoke these models, such as [Ollama](https://ollama.com/) and Hugging-Face's general API package: [transformers](https://pypi.org/project/transformers/), but those hide the interesting details behind an API.
+There are other popular (and likely more performant) ways to invoke these models, such as [Ollama](https://ollama.com/), [torchchat](https://github.com/pytorch/torchchat), [llamafile](https://github.com/Mozilla-Ocho/llamafile) and Hugging-Face's general API package: [transformers](https://pypi.org/project/transformers/).
+But those hide the interesting details -- things like the activations in each layer, the weights and their shapes, the output probability distribution, etc. -- behind an API.
 I was a bit surprised Meta didn't publish an example way to simply invoke one of these LLM's with only `torch` (or some minimal set of dependencies), though I am obviously grateful and so pleased with their contribution of the public weights!

 ### Setup steps